-To understand the breadth and attractiveness of this square, it is enough to know that the role of the world is wider than the Red Square of Moscow, which is one of the widest and most famous squares in the world.
-This square hosts several historical monuments and has several buildings in its arms; that is why by visiting this square, you will show a few arrows and you will see an important part of Isfahan's treasure.
+To understand the breadth and attractiveness of this square, it is enough to know that the world is wider than the Red Square of Moscow, which is one of the widest and most famous squares in the world.
+This square hosts several historical monuments and has several buildings in its arms; that is why, by visiting this square, you will see a few arrows and an important part of Isfahan's treasure.

-If you have time to visit only one attraction on your trip to Isfahan, you should go to Sheikh Lotfollah Mosque in Naghsh Jahan Square without any doubts; You have watched the painting and genius closely and you have become acquainted with the best manifestations of Safavid art.
-So, we immediately go to the introduction of this mosque, a magnificent building that has been standing for centuries on the eastern side of Naghsh Jahan Square and in front of the Ali Qapu Palace, and shows its beauty to passers-by.
+If you have time to visit only one attraction on your trip to Isfahan, you should go to the Sheikh Lotfollah Mosque in Naghsh Jahan Square without any doubt.
+You have watched the paintings and genius closely and have become acquainted with the best manifestations of Safavid art.
+So we begin with an introduction to this mosque, a magnificent structure that has stood for centuries on the eastern side of Naghsh Jahan Square and in front of the Ali Qapu Palace, displaying its beauty to passers-by.

-To learn more about Sheikh Lotfollah Mosque, it is better to go to the history of the construction of this magnificent building and get acquainted with the reasons for its construction.
-So, we go back about 400 years and go back to 1011 AH (982 solars).
-When Isfahan, as the capital of the Safavids, was at the peak of construction of permanent buildings such as Naqsh Jahan Square, Chaharbagh Street, Imam Mosque, etc., and was rapidly moving towards a city that excelled in art, history, and architecture.
+To learn more about the Sheikh Lotfollah Mosque, it is better to go to the history of the construction of this magnificent building and get acquainted with the reasons for its construction.
+So, we go back about 400 years to 1011 AH (982 solar years).
+Isfahan, as the capital of the Safavids, was at the peak of construction of permanent buildings such as Naqsh-e Jahan Square, Chaharbagh Street, the Imam Mosque, etc., and was rapidly moving towards becoming a city that excelled in art, history, and architecture.

-Around this bridge, there are resorts that the people of Isfahan and domestic and foreign tourists who visit this city to visit can visit, to have a good time around this bridge.
-It is impossible to be a guest of cafes near this bridge and enjoy the nightlife along the Zayandehrud River.
+Around this bridge, there are resorts where Isfahan residents and domestic and international tourists can have a good time.
+It is impossible to be a guest at cafes near this bridge and enjoy the nightlife along the Zayandehrud River.
 Nightclubs are accompanied by the sound of instruments and singing and give new life to the body of the city.

 Isfahan is a city of patterns and drawings and gives its travelers a feast of design, color, art, architecture, and history.
-In all this beauty and splendor, there is the Chehel Sotoun Palace in Isfahan, which is famous for its unique paintings and mirrors, and once hosted greats from all over the world.
-The building dates back to the Safavid period and the time of Shah Abbas I and Shah Abbas II and is located in the middle of a large and lush garden.
-The garden is an excellent example of a Safavid royal garden and is one of the nine World Heritage Sites in Iran on the UNESCO World Heritage List.
+In all this beauty and splendor, there is the Chehel Sotoun Palace in Isfahan, which is famous for its unique paintings and mirrors and once hosted greats from all over the world.
+The building dates back to the Safavid period and the times of Shah Abbas I and Shah Abbas II and is located in the middle of a large and lush garden.
+The garden is an excellent example of a Safavid royal garden and is one of the nine Iranian World Heritage Sites on the UNESCO World Heritage List.

 The Forty Pillars Palace is a long-standing monument of the Safavid rule in Iran that fascinates tourists and enthusiasts of Iran tourism with its amazing and original architecture.
 The magnificent paintings of the historical work of Chehel Sotoun are just one of its attractions.

-Over time, this church has seen many historical scenes and today it is remembered as the largest museum in Isfahan by exhibiting unique works.
-The library of this collection is one of the most important centers of Armenian studies in the world with its historical documents that have been collected over four hundred years.
+Over time, this church has seen many historical scenes, and today it is remembered as the largest museum in Isfahan for exhibiting unique works.
+With its historical documents accumulated over 400 years, this collection's library is one of the world's most important centers of Armenian studies.
 The beautiful atmosphere of this church also houses the eternal home of several Armenian elders, and this adds to its importance.

 The house covers an area of 4730 square meters and includes different sections with various uses.
-Every corner of this house is built according to special and smart principles, and at the same time, all the needs of the residents are predicted in it.
+Every corner of this house is built using unique and intelligent principles, and it anticipates all of the residents' needs.
 Large houses allowed their wealthy owners to have their children live in the same house after marriage, in addition to themselves.
 Also, they have been a place for business and ceremonies.

 Luxurious interior and exterior decorations, such as artistic plastering and the use of colored and sash glass, as well as the preservation of the originality of Iranian and Islamic architecture and design appropriate to the region's specific culture and climate, are some of the features that distinguish Kashan Tabatabai House.
 It becomes Iran's most unique historical landmark.

 Iranian gardens are one of the best examples of architecture in the world because they are a combination of history, architecture, and nature, and in all of them, the principles of architecture have been used intelligently.
-This uniqueness is so remarkable that hundreds of years later, the same architectural style is used to build new gardens, attracting all eyes.
-But the garden that we want to talk about is Kashan Fin Garden, which is a very famous and famous garden in Kashan.
-This garden is a superior example of Iranian garden architecture and its name has been registered in the UNESCO World Heritage List.
+This singularity is so striking that hundreds of years later, the same architectural style is used to construct new gardens, attracting all eyes.
+But the garden that we want to talk about is Kashan Fin Garden, which is a very famous garden in Kashan.
+This garden is a superior example of Iranian garden architecture, and its name has been registered on the UNESCO World Heritage List.

-There is a lot of talk about the antiquity of the Finn Garden; some attribute the garden's antiquity to the time of Ardeshir Babakan, the founder of the Sassanid dynasty; With the Arab army from the central deserts of Iran, there is talk of a garden in this area.
+The antiquity of the Finn Garden is debated; some attribute it to the time of Ardeshir Babakan, the founder of the Sassanid dynasty.
+With the Arab army from the central deserts of Iran, there is talk of a garden in this area.
 The source reports the existence of a spring and a garden in a desert area.

 Golestan Palace is a name that shines among Tehran's attractions and is on the UNESCO World Heritage List.
-Most people consider this collection to be a work from the Qajar period, but its history dates back to many years ago.
-Golestan Palace, which is more than 440 years old, is one of the most unique historical complexes in Iran, and with its beauties, it captivates the hearts of every viewer.
+Most people consider this collection to be a work from the Qajar period, but its history dates back many years.
+Golestan Palace, which is more than 440 years old, is one of the most unique historical complexes in Iran, and with its beauty, it captivates the hearts of every viewer.

-It's not just the palaces and mansions of the complex that are attractive and spectacular.
-The Golestan area is changing with towering trees and swimming pools and building tiles.
+It's not just the palaces and mansions in the complex that are attractive and spectacular.
+The Golestan area is changing with towering trees, swimming pools, and building tiles.
 You can shop in the corner market or have tea in the small café.

 The history of Saadabad Palace in Tehran dates back to the Qajar period, and like most palaces in Tehran, it was used as a summer property in a large garden.
 For many years, the palace was not used much until 18 new palaces were built on the site during the Pahlavi era.
-After the revolution, the doors of the complex were opened to the public using the museum.
+After the revolution, the doors of the complex were opened to the public, which used the museum.